 Make The Cranberry Orange Cake

-- Preheat the oven to 350ºF and prepare three 6-inch or two 9-inch cake pans by spraying the sides with cooking spray and placing a wax or parchment paper circle into the bottom of each one.
-Measure the cake flour by spooning into your measuring cup and leveling it.
-Place it into a medium sized bowl and add the baking powder, baking soda, and salt.
-Whisk together and set aside.
-Mix together the orange juice and whole milk and set aside.
+- Preheat the oven to 350ºF (177ºC) and prepare three 6-inch or two 8-inch cake pans by spraying the sides with baking spray and placing a parchment paper circle into the bottom of each one.

-- With the mixer on low speed, add in the dry ingredients and mix until just combined.
-Add the whole milk and orange juice mixture in a steady stream and mix until just incorporated.
+- With the mixer on low speed, add the dry ingredients and mix until just incorporated.
+Add the milk-orange juice mixture in a steady stream and mix until just incorporated.
 Scrape down the sides and bottom of the bowl and give it a few stirs to make sure there are no lumps.
-Make sure the cranberries are coated in 1 Tbsp of flour, then gently fold them into the batter.

 Make The Orange Buttercream